-The mark should always be used in its full lockup version (Symbol, Logotype and Program Name) for all initial touchpoints.
+The Special Olympics brand mark should always be used in its full lock-up version (Symbol, Logotype and Program Name) for all initial touchpoints.
+The symbol can NOT be used on its own without the Logotype.

 Our symbol expresses the guiding idea for our brand.
 It contains within it an expression of achievement, change, revelation and community.
 Our symbol transcends language and is a universal expression of our Movement.